Frequently Asked Questions

 How far in advance do I have to submit my application for review and approval to the Office of Research Services ORS?

 The Office of Research Services (ORS) submits the proposals.
-All proposals for external research funding by Main Campus faculty must be reviewed by the Grants and Contracts team of the Office of Research Services (ORS) prior to submission.
+All proposals for external research funding by Main Campus/Law Center faculty and Centers/Institutes must be reviewed by the Grants and Contracts team of the Office of Research Services (ORS) prior to submission and by the Grants team at the Law Center prior to submission to ORS.
 To ensure comprehensive and high quality reviews, all proposal documents must be submitted in a timely fashion.

 In particular faculty should comply with the following deadlines: